The fitness industry will survive the pandemic, but it will look very different

 The schedule was throwing off my family time, though, because we were filming on the weekend.
 So we’re doing less of them and I might pass the ball to one of my other trainers.
 I might do one during the week.

-Rick Stollmeyer is the co-founder and CEO of Mindbody, a booking and business management platform for fitness studios, salons, and spas in the U.S. and abroad.
+Josh McCarter is the co-founder and CEO of Mindbody, a booking and business management platform for fitness studios, salons, and spas in the U.S. and abroad.

 We provide the business management system that a spa, salon, or studio uses.
 They run all of their operations with it.
 They manage their classes and appointments.
 They transact with customers.